arav06/aws-ccp/Notes.md

 # Outline

-- Cloud Concept - 26%
+- Cloud Concepts - 26%
 - Security and Compliance - 25%
 - Technology (Deep knowledge about core services and basic overview of a bunch of services) - 33%
 - Billing and Pricing - 16%